 Paying super guarantee (SG) is an important part of being an employer, as it provides for your employees’ future and their retirement.

-Generally, regardless of whether they’re a casual worker or a family member, any employee working for you whom you pay $450 or more (before tax) in a calendar month is eligible to receive SG.
+Generally, regardless of whether they’re a casual worker or a family member, any employee working for you may be eligible to receive SG.
 Even some contractors are eligible for SG if they meet the additional eligibility requirements.

-From 1 July 2022, you’ll need to pay super guarantee contributions to an employee’s super fund regardless of how much they are paid.
+You’ll need to pay super guarantee contributions to an employee’s super fund regardless of how much they are paid.
 Employees will still need to satisfy other eligibility requirements.
-This includes other workers who are eligible for super including contractors.
 See Removing the $450 per month threshold for super guarantee eligibility.

 If you’re ever unsure whether you need to pay a worker super contributions, you can use the super guarantee eligibility decision tool on the Australian Taxation Office (ATO) website.